Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

-We evaluated the effectiveness of the proposed pipeline by comparing five methods: the proposed pipeline using varied affordance ($p(g|i,o)$), using uniform affordance, only varied affordance ($p(g|o)$), only uniform affordance, and only the CNN ($p(g|i)$).
-For a fair comparison, the same CNN was used for each method.
+We evaluated the effectiveness of the proposed pipeline by comparing five methods: the proposed pipeline using 1) varied affordance (i.e., $p(g \mid i,o)$), 2) uniform affordance, 3) only varied affordance (i.e., $p(g \mid o)$), 4) only uniform affordance, and 5) only the CNN (i.e., $p(g \mid i)$).
+For fair comparison, the same CNN was used for each method.
 The grasp type that maximizes the probability distribution was chosen.
-In the case of using only uniform affordance, the grasp type was randomly selected from the possible grasp types.
+In the case of using only the uniform affordance, the grasp type was randomly selected from the possible grasp types.

 The CNN was trained with a sub-dataset of the YCB dataset.
-Based on the evaluation of dataset size in Section~\ref{dataset_size}, the sub-dataset was prepared by randomly sampling 1000 images per grasp type.
-The comparison was tested 100 times using different test datasets from the YCB-mimic dataset.
+Based on the evaluation of the dataset size in Section~\ref{dataset_size}, the sub-dataset was prepared by randomly sampling 1000 images per grasp type.
+We compared the performances of five methods applied to a set of 100 test datasets.
 Each test dataset was created by randomly sampling 100 images per object from the YCB-mimic dataset.

-Fig. \ref{fig:fig5} shows the result.
+Fig.~\ref{fig:fig5} shows the result.
 The pipelines combining the CNN and affordance performed better than the CNN-only and affordance-only pipelines.
-While the proposed pipeline using varied affordance performed best, the proposed pipeline using uniform affordance was comparable.
-This indicates the effectiveness of using affordance for guiding grasp-type recognition.
+While the proposed affordance exhibited the best performance, the proposed pipeline using uniform affordance was comparable.
+These increased performances indicate the effectiveness of using affordance for guiding grasp-type recognition.

-To elucidate the role of affordance, we examined cases where the CNN failed, such as in Fig.~\ref{fig:fig6}.
-In these cases, the correct grasping was not the best candidate for the CNN, possibly due to finger occlusion, but it had a small affordance value, resulting in a small likelihood to be the output of the proposed method.
+To elucidate the role of affordance, we examined the cases where the CNN failed whereas the use of varied affordance succeeded (Fig.~\ref{fig:fig6}).
+In such cases, the CNN did not output the correct grasp as the best candidate, possibly due to finger occlusion; however, it had a small affordance value, resulting in a small likelihood to be the output of the proposed method.
 As a result, the correct grasping was chosen as the final output.
-Therefore, it seems that object affordance contributed to excluding unlikely grasp types from the candidates of the CNN.
+Therefore, evidently, object affordance contributed to excluding the unlikely grasp types from the candidates of the CNN.

-To investigate the advantage of varied affordance over uniform affordance, we examined cases where the proposed pipeline using uniform affordance failed, as shown in Fig.~\ref{fig:fig7}.
+To investigate the advantage of varied affordance over uniform affordance, we examined cases where the use of uniform affordance failed whereas the use of varied affordance succeeded (Fig.~\ref{fig:fig7}).
 In these cases, the pipeline outputted the correct grasping by employing varied affordance.
-Therefore, it seems that varied affordance contributed to enhancing the grasps that were likely for an object.
+Therefore, evidently, varied affordance contributed to enhancing the grasp types that were likely for an object.